 Lake Zbilje (Zbiljsko Jezero)

 A children’s playground and several cafes are located at the shore at this popular family destination.
-The lake is home to many bird species, but it is mainly known for its numerous swans.
+The lake is home to many bird species but is mainly known for its numerous swans.
 Kids love feeding them with maize, which can be bought at the Dotik café.

-Sadly, the water is not suitable for swimming, but you can rent a boat, fish, or hike around the lake.
+Sadly, the water is unsuitable for swimming, but you can rent a boat, fish, or hike around the lake.
 Have you ever had a meal in a restaurant while being watched by a flock of swans?
 Well, if not, this is the place to do it.

 Lake Bloke (Bloško Jezero)